stajahlee/pandas/README.md

 ***

-After the script runs, use the newly generated python dictionary of dataframes `dfs.`
+After the script runs, use the newly generated python dictionary of dataframes `dfs`.

 By using the key of the table data desired, create a dataframe as in the following example.